 Legal Rights For Those Who Worked On Asbestos-Containing Ships

 You cannot sue the government for asbestos exposure, but qualified veterans can receive free medical care as well as monthly disability compensation.
 For more information on how to get started, we invite you to contact us at 800-694-4856.

 The majority of these asbestos suppliers knew and understood that asbestos was dangerous to humans, but instead of informing the public, they kept distributing it for profit.

 Additional Resources and Help For Shipbuilders and Veterans

 If you’ve been diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis, it’s important to understand your choices, legal rights, and medical options.
 You may be entitled to compensation for mesothelioma treatments, lost wages, physical pain, emotional suffering, and much more.
-Don’t forget to fill out our form to get our free Financial Compensation Packet, filled with information on the leading asbestos and mesothelioma attorneys in your area.
+Don’t forget to fill out our form to get our free Financial Compensation Packet, filled with information on the experienced asbestos and mesothelioma attorneys in your area.